-Established after the success of the Cultural and Creative Industries Summit held in September 2021, the South Yorkshire Cultural and Creative Industries Network has been created to offer a collaborative, supportive and inspiring forum for creative practitioners across theatre, arts, publishing, design, music, TV, photography and much more.
+Established after the success of the Cultural and Creative Industries Summit held in September 2021, the South Yorkshire Cultural and Creative Industries Network offers a collaborative, supportive and inspiring forum for creative practitioners across arts, theatre, TV, film, publishing, design, music and much more.

-Organised by Showroom Workstation and the South Yorkshire Mayoral Combined Authority (SYMCA), the network will host a programme of insightful events across venues in the region.
-It is designed to help nurture talent to further boost the sector whilst highlighting the great importance of the industry to the UK’s economy, both now and in the future.
+Organised by Showroom Workstation and the South Yorkshire Mayoral Combined Authority (SYMCA), the network will host a programme of ten events across venues in South Yorkshire.
+It is designed to help nurture talent to further boost the sector and the important part it plays in the regional economy.

 Creative Network blog